 Strengths

-• +Cheapest annual unlimited in the category
++Cheapest annual unlimited templates in the category

-• +Save and edit docs later
++Save and edit documents later

-• +Pay-per-document option for occasional users
++Pay-per-document option for occasional users

 Trade-offs

-• No attorney consult or live legal advice
+−No attorney consult or live legal advice

-Pro membership
+Pro annual

 Per document